On the Road: Initial reaction

 Other reviewers were also less than impressed.
 Phoebe Lou Adams in Atlantic Monthly wrote that it "disappoints because it constantly promises a revelation or a conclusion of real importance and general applicability, and cannot deliver any such conclusion because Dean is more convincing as an eccentric than as a representative of any segment of humanity."
 While she liked the writing and found a good theme, her concern was repetition.
 "Everything Mr. Kerouac has to say about Dean has been told in the first third of the book, and what comes later is a series of variations on the same theme."

 Robert Kirsch in The Los Angeles Times said, "Mr. Kerouac may one day be a good writer, but that day will come when he stops riding around in a compulsive search for "material" and settles down to learn some of the first things about the craft...Mr.
 Kerouac calls this "The Beat Generation," but a much more accurate description would be "The Deadbeat Generation."
 I don't know whether such people really exist, but if they do, he has thoroughly failed to make them believable."

 The review from Time exhibited a similar sentiment.
 "The post-World War II generation—beat or beatific—has not found symbolic spokesmen with anywhere near the talents of Fitzgerald, Hemingway, or Nathanael West.
 In this novel, talented Author Kerouac, 35, does not join that literary league, either, but at least suggests that his generation is not silent.
 With his barbaric yawp of a book, Kerouac commands attention as a kind of literary James Dean."
 It considers the book partly a travel book and partly a collection of journal jottings.
 While Kerouac sees his characters as "mad to live ... desirous of everything at the same time," the reviewer likens them to cases of "psychosis that is a variety of Ganser Syndrome" who "aren't really mad—they only seem to be."

 Critical study

-Thomas Pynchon describes On the Road as "one of the great American novels".
+Thomas Pynchon described On the Road as "one of the great American novels".